Gxllii/Gxllii.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am an Assistant Professor at the State Key Lab of Processors, Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
 I received my Ph.D. degree from the University of Chinese Academy of Sciences supervised by [Prof. Xiaobing Feng][3], and received my M.S. degree and B.S. degree from the College of Computer Science and Technology, Jilin University.
 I am a member of the programming languages and compilers group (led by [Prof. Huimin Cui][7]) at ICT, CAS.
-I am also a visiting fellow of the PLC group (led by [Prof. Jingling Xue][8]) at UNSW Sydney.
+I am also a visiting fellow of the CORG group (led by [Prof. Jingling Xue][8]) at UNSW Sydney.
 My research interests lie at the intersection of programming systems and artificial intelligence.
 My current research focuses on programming languages, compilers, and run-time systems for emerging AI applications and accelerators.
 I have published 30+ papers in prestigious conferences and journals such as ASPLOS, CGO, TACO, and TCAD.

 **We are looking for self-motivated students in deep learning systems and compilers.
 Please send me an email with your CV if interested.**